-Upon completion of the Proposed Action, long-term and direct and indirect, moderate and beneficial impact to floodplains are anticipated.
-Short and long-term and direct, moderate negative impacts to potential waters of the United States are anticipated; however the impacts associated with the lack of flow will be temporary and both short and long-term impacts can be mitigated; therefore these impacts are not significant.
+Upon completion of the Proposed Action, long-term and direct and indirect, moderate and beneficial impact to floodplains and lakes are anticipated.
+Short and long-term and direct, moderate negative impacts to the existing water resources are anticipated due to the loss of wetlands (long-term); however, the loss is less than 0.2 acres and as such would not be substantial.
+The lack of flow will be short-term and less significant since it is not a major disturbance and show will resume as quickly possible.